MaraRinn/StarfieldOutpostCompendium/Starfield Resource Extraction.md

 </p>

 Also see the "Advanced Reactor Assembly" document from MattGyver's "Starfield Manufacturing Flow Diagrams" which has a full page describing the location(s) at which you can build this outpost.

+### Maal IX-b (positron battery)

+This outpost is only necessary if you want to automate the production of positron battery.
+If you're using a manual supply chain just build the fabricator at home base and import all the required materials:

+- tau grade rheostat from Bessel III-b
+- antimony from Cruth
+- Vanadium from Grimsey

+Local power generation is 8 from a solar dome, 6 from a wind turbine - advanced, or 30 from a reactor.

+Design:

+- Landing Pad with Shipbuilder
+- Reactor
+- 2 Extractor - Solid (antimony, vanadium)
+- 2 Storage - Solid - Large (antimony, vanadium)
+- 2 Warehouse - Large (tau grade rheostat, positron battery)
+- Compound Fabricator (positron battery)

+Materials:

+- Manufactured
+  - Adaptive Frame: 64
+  - Control Rod: 3
+  - Isotopic Coolant: 2
+  - Nuclear Fuel Rod: 8
+  - Paramagnon Conductor: 4
+  - Supercooled Magnet: 5
+  - Tau Grade Rheostat: 3
+  - Zero Wire: 7
+- Solid
+  - Adhesive: 4
+  - Aluminum: 80
+  - Beryllium: 2
+  - Iron: 80
+  - Lead: 10
+  - Titanium: 32
+  - Tungsten: 12

 ### Katydid III (Indicite, Silver)